-Carbohydrates are the primary source of energy in your body, which makes them an important part of your pregnancy diet too.
+Carbohydrates are the primary source of energy in your body, which makes them an important part of your pregnancy diet, too.
 However, be careful with simple carbs foods such as cookies and corn syrup.
 Although they are not really harmful to your child, simple carbs tend to cause painful constipation.
-Try and avoid them by avoiding anything that is made from fine flour.
-Instead, consume high fibre flour like wheat, brown bread, and whole grain carbs.
+Try and avoid them by avoiding foods that are made from fine flour.
+Instead, consume high-fibre foods like those made of wheat and whole grains.

-Many cuisines use Licorice, which is normally a harmless spice.
-But during pregnancy, Licorice tends to cause uterine contractions.
-This can lead to pre-term labour.
-Try and avoid it in all forms during pregnancy.
+Many cuisines use liquorice, which is normally a harmless spice.
+But during pregnancy, it tends to cause uterine contractions and can lead to preterm labour.
+Therefore, try and avoid liquorice in all forms during pregnancy.

-You may feel guilty throwing away leftover food, but you should avoid eating leftover food during your special nine months.
+You may feel guilty throwing away leftover food, but you should avoid eating any during your special nine months.
 Even if it is stored in the refrigerator, there are chances that the food can attract disease-causing bacteria.
 Always eat freshly cooked food.
-If you have no other option, heat the leftover food in another clean utensil before consuming it.
+If you have no other option, heat the leftover food in another clean utensil properly before consuming it.

 Spicy food is best avoided by a mother-to-be.
-During pregnancy, the chance of an acid reflux and heartburn is a lot higher, and consuming spicy food will only aggravate it.
-Spicy food can also lead to morning sickness.
+During pregnancy, the chance of acid reflux and heartburn is a lot higher, and consuming spicy food will only aggravate it.
+It can also lead to morning sickness.
 Always consume spice in moderation, and whenever you eat spicy food, make sure that you also have a glass of milk or a tablespoon of honey to prevent heartburn.

 It goes without saying that alcohol consumption is bad for your health, not only when you’re pregnant, but at any time in your life.
-But in case you think that occasional drinking is okay when you’re pregnant, you’re terribly wrong.
+But in case you think that an occasional drink is okay when you’re pregnant, you’re terribly wrong.

-With this, you have the top 25 types of foods not to eat in pregnancy.
-It is advisable that you consult with your doctor before you decide to avoid any of the above-mentioned food in your diet.
+With this, you have the top 24 types of foods to avoid during pregnancy.
+However, you should consult your doctor before you decide to avoid any of the above-mentioned foods in your diet.
 Consulting a nutritionist about the best diet for pregnancy will help you put together a balanced meal.
-Needless to say, you may indulge your pregnancy cravings as long you do so in moderation and stick to safe dietary choices.
+Needless to say, you may indulge your pregnancy cravings as long as you do so in moderation and stick to safe dietary choices.